Drummully: History

 The area's unusual border was ascribed in the 1920s to "some long forgotten feud between petty kings".
 Drummully ED lies in the province of Ulster near the tripoint of three counties, Monaghan, Fermanagh, and Cavan, which were created in the 1580s from three medieval Gaelic lordships: respectively Airgíalla (McMahon's country), Fear Manach (Maguire's country) and East Breifne (O'Reilly's country).
 These lordships had been divided into túatha, subdivided into bailte biataigh ("ballybetaghs") and "tates".
 In the 15th century the Mac Domhnaill (MacDonnells or MacDonalds) were former rulers of the túath of Clann Ceallaigh, allied to the McMahons of the túath of Dartraighe to the southeast, and pressed by Maguire expansion from the northwest.
 The Mac Domhnaill were gradually concentrated in the ballybetagh of Ballyconinsi, whose extent corresponds with that of Drummully ED.
 Coininse "Hound Island" is the origin of [the] Connons and Ballyconinsi (baile + Coininse); according to Nollaig Ó Muraíle, it is unclear precisely where the island is or was; John O'Donovan said in 1848 that it was a townland "now divided into several sub-denominations".
 Most of the 16 townlands now in the Drummully ED can be identified among the 16 tates listed in the ballybetagh of Ballyconinsi in records of 1591, 1606, and 1610.

 The Tudor conquest of Ireland proceeded by surrender and regrant, whereby a Gaelic lord would surrender sovereignty to the English monarch as monarch of Ireland, and be regranted title to the land under common law.
 The 1580s shiring of Ulster proceeded on that basis, with McMahon's country becoming County Monaghan, within which Dartraighe became the barony of Dartree; likewise Clann Ceallaigh became Clankelly barony in County Fermanagh.
 Ballyconinsi was shired with the McMahons rather than their enemies the Maguires.
 Most of the Gaelic proprietors in these counties forfeited their lands after the Nine Years' War or the Rebellion of 1641.
-In 1640, most of Ballyconinsi was owned by one Jacob Leirrey, with small tracts retaining Gaelic owners.
+In 1640, most of Ballyconinsi was owned by "Jacob Leirrey, Esq[uire], Eng[lish] Protestant", with small tracts retaining Gaelic owners.